 For the past five years I've been working in international development, under areas of media, innovation, human rights, and environment.

-I feel very lucky to have lived, travelled and worked across three continents.
+I feel very lucky to have lived, traveled and worked across three continents.
 It's been an adventure to say the least.

 'Per Ardua Ad Astra'